Big, bold and beautiful foliage of Philodendron bipinnatifidum

 Philodendron bipinnatifidum (Tree Philodendron, Selloum): its tree-like trunk, aerial roots and petioles, shot May 2009The unbranched trunk with a thickness ranging from 6-15 cm in diameter may eventually bend or flop, being top-heavy or aged.
 It displays characteristic leaf scars created by the discarded discolored basal leaves and sends down to the ground numerous and tough aerial roots for support and to assist in transporting water and nutrients from the soil.

-Typical of an aroid, it produces an inflorescence, consisting of a greenish spathe enclosing a whitish spadix that bears the petalless flowers, but it rarely blooms if grown indoors.
+Typical of an aroid, it produces an inflorescence, consisting of a greenish spathe enclosing a whitish spadix that bears the petalless flowers.
+Remarkably, the spathe is about 1 ft tall.
+Whatever, it rarely blooms if grown indoors.
 More notable and amazing is the flower’s ability to maintain a constant high temperature of 114 degrees F for the 2 days that it is opened, the only one of a kind on earth!
 Read more about the heat-producing Philodendron flower at UBC Botanical Garden Forums and UCC Biology Department.

 Be aware that the plant contains toxic calcium oxalate raphide crystals that upon ingestion may cause severe swelling and affects respiratory functions.